Maumagnaguagno/slim-pickins-jekyll-theme/projects/project5.md

 ### Goals

  - Goal 1: MAS platform to coordinate distributed UAV using radio for communication.
 The coordination is based on JaCaMo tools.
+ - Goal 2: Model areas to asses the risk of landslide

 ### Milestones